rik-degraaff/Subluminal/docs/project_diary.md

 **LUC** = Luc Kury
 **RIK** = Rik de Graaff

+### Monday, April 9th, 2018 (all)
+##### Decisions:
+- In the future, the chat is going to contain five channels:
+  - WHISPER, GAME and GLOBAL, which can be used by the players intentionally.
+  - INFO and CRITICAL, which are used by the server's and clients' systems.
+  - INFO will inform players about stuff like new joined players or name changes and will be mutable by the players.
+CRITICAL cannot be muted and will send warnings or more important messages to players, for example if a player tries to whisper to a non-existing player.

 ### Wednesday, April 4th, 2018 (all)
 ##### Decisions:
 - A game store will store the the game state.